benlayer291/wdi-project-2/README.md

   end
 ```

 It also took some time to getting used to using SCSS within the Foundation framework.
+SCSS turned out to be excellent and real boost to my HTML and styling.

 ## Developments